Markus Reitzig: Biography

 He was nominated for and bestowed upon several awards for his research, amongst others the Tietgen Prize and the Bill Nobles Fellowship for his work on the design and leadership of non-traditional organizations, and received or was a finalist for diverse competitive research grants.
 Markus's latest book on the design and management of flat structures appeared in the spring of 2022.
-In January 2022, Professor Reitzig was listed among the top 15 researchers under 50 years of age by A/A+ publications in the Forschungsmonitoring Lifetime Ranking, which analyses the research of +2,100 business academics across Germany, Austria, and Switzerland - and came in first in the same ranking in Austria in the above category.
+In January 2022, Professor Reitzig was listed amongst the top 15 researchers under 50 years of age by A/A+ publications in the Forschungsmonitoring Lifetime Ranking, which analyses the research of +2,100 business academics across Germany, Austria, and Switzerland - and came in first in the same ranking in Austria in the above category.
 In addition to giving media interviews, Markus regularly speaks at corporate and public events.
 Amongst others, he presented at the TEDx events "Aiming High" in Kufstein, Austria, in 2016, and "Adventures within Work" in Vienna, Austria, in 2020.
 His podcast "Management Research News in 220 seconds" (in German) is promoted in cooperation with the German business magazine brandeins.

 For the past two decades, Markus has also been an independent advisor to numerous (inter)national organizations in his area of expertise.
 In 2023 and 2024, he held the role as Organization Design Expert and Scientific Advisor to Mercer Germany, working closely with their European transformations group on client projects.

 Reitzig was born and raised in Germany and has been a German citizen since birth.
-In 2024 he was additionally bestowed Austrian citizenship in the interest of the Republic of Austria in recognition for his prior and to-be-expected contributions to science in the country.
+In 2024, he was additionally bestowed Austrian citizenship in the interest of the Republic of Austria in recognition for his prior and to-be-expected contributions to science in the country.